HenzaT/the_country_club/README.md

 ## The Country Club - facts about countries and travel tracker
 This is a solo project.
-I love travelling and learning Geography facts, and so I wanted to create a space where the two come together.
-This is an ongoing project.
+I love travelling and learning geography facts, and so I wanted to create a space where the two come together.
+This is an ongoing project, and I plan to use it as an opportunity to practise some new technologies:
-I'm using it as an opportunity to practise TypeScript more, and so I am using Vite.
-I am also using MySQL, as my past projects have all used PostgreSQL.
+- TypeScript
+- MySQL
+- React (for certain parts)

 ## Tech Stack
 - Ruby on Rails